Mac Miller: 2014–2018: Major label work

 Miller's fifth studio album, Swimming, was released on August 3, 2018, to positive reviews from critics.
 Pitchfork described the album as consisting of "wistful soul and warm funk", through his exploration of heartbreak and his own mental health issues.
 Swimming debuted at number three on the Billboard 200 with 66,000 units, his fifth consecutive top five-charting album release in the United States.
+Miller's final public performances included an NPR Tiny Desk Concert released August 6, 2018, and a small promotional performance at Hotel Cafe in Hollywood on September 3, 2018, both in support of Swimming.
 After his death in September 2018, the single "Self Care" rose to number 33 on the Billboard Hot 100, his highest peak as a lead artist at the time.
 Swimming was nominated for Best Rap Album at the 61st Annual Grammy Awards.